vadimshchukin/jira-notifier/README.md

 # jira-notifier
 ## Overview
-jira-notifier is the Linux desktop notifier for JIRA issue tracker.
+jira-notifier is a Linux desktop notifier for the [JIRA issue tracker].

-Application tries to log in JIRA using your credentials, then gets an activity stream feed for each project key every -i seconds - you'll be notified of new activity events through standard NotifyOSD notifications (notification will contain event's author's avatar image, title and summary).
-Simultaneously application gets an issue list executing JQL queries and shows that list in an indicator menu with links leading to an issue tracker page.
+The scripts logs into JIRA with your credentials, then fetches an activity stream feed for each project key specified every -i seconds - you'll be notified of new activity events through standard [NotifyOSD] notifications (the notification will contain event's author's avatar image, title and summary).
+Simultaneously the script fetches an issue list executing [JQL] queries and shows that list in an indicator menu with links leading to the issue's page in JIRA.
 ## Features
-  - Performs JIRA authorization.
-  - Fetches activity streams in Atom format and parses it.
+  - Fetches activity streams and shows desktop notifications for new events.
-  - Fetches issue lists by JQL issue queries and creates an indicator applet with menu of issues.
+  - Fetches issue lists using JQL queries and shows them in an indicator menu.

 ## Command line arguments
-In order to use it you should specify:
   - -j option.
 It's a JIRA issue tracker URL.
   - -u option.
 JIRA username.
 Optional parameter.
   - -p option.
 JIRA password.
 Optional parameter.